What is eXp?

 If you are a young person (S4 or above) who would like to be a rookie, you can have a chat with Susan Whyte to find out more and discover if it’s for you.

 DGS Work Experience

 Over many years, we have developed a positive working relationship with Dunoon Grammar School.
 Their work experience programme has provided young people who come to eXp an opportunity to work with us for a week in May.
-To date we have had the privilege of having 8 pupils taking advantage of this work experience programme.
+To date, we have had the privilege of having 8 pupils taking advantage of this work experience programme.

 If you are a DGS Pupil who is interested in Christian Youth Work (or Youth Work in general), eXp might be a good place to get some work experience.
-To find out more, speak to your main contact for work experience in DGS and to Susan Whyte about arranging some work experience.
+To find out more, speak to your main contact for work experience in DGS and Susan Whyte about arranging some work experience.